 An added feature to further support your student is they will receive this discounted rate for a full year from their program’s start date should they wish to continue working with Nadia or one of our other writing coaches.

-The program begins upon registration, at which time your credit card will be charged the first of the 6 program payments.
-Each month, your credit card will be billed until all 6 payments have been made.
+The program begins upon registration, at which time your credit card will be charged the first of the monthly program payments.
+Each month, your credit card will be billed until all 4 payments have been made.

 If you wish to make private payment arrangements with us (to pay by e-transfer or personal check) or pay for the program in full, please contact us.
 If you wish to change your payment method or credit card information, please visit this page for instructions.

 Please reach out if you wish to discuss how to make the program work within your given time frame- we’re happy to accommodate you!

-If your student is unable to carry on or decides to defer their university start by a year, you may cancel your program.
+If your student is unable to carry on, you may cancel your program.
 Please see our Terms and Conditions and Terms of Service for details.

 If you have paid for the program in full, your refunded amount will be prorated based on mentor time used and returned, less any applicable payment processing fees.

-If you are on the monthly payment plan, your current month’s payment will not be refunded, but once the program is cancelled, no further payments will be charged to your credit card.
+If you are on the monthly payment plan, your current month’s payment will not be refunded, but no further monthly payments will be charged to your credit card.

 We certainly do.
 Please have a look at our Writing Coaching & Editing to see how we support our writers in the exact ways they need!